 periodontal disease, properly diagnose teeth which can be treated and which teeth cannot be saved, and provide basic treatment of compromised teeth.

 This lecture and hands-on wet lab will include:

-Class Instructor: Kris Bannon DVM, FAVD, DAVDC and Amy Rossi, DVM, Resident, Veterinary Dentistry
+Class Instructor: Kris Bannon DVM, FAVD, DAVDC, Amy Rossi, DVM, Veterinary Dentistry and Maria Littles, DVM, Resident, Veterinary Dentistry

-Class Schedule: Our next class has not been scheduled yet.
-However, you may call our office or email Dr. Bannon if you would like more information or to register.
+You may call our office or email our facility if you would like more information or to register.